Cyfrin/security-and-auditing-full-course-s23/README.md

 # Useful Links

-Join our vibrant community on various platforms and stay updated with the latest from Cyfrin Updraft:
+Join our community on various platforms and stay updated with the latest from Cyfrin Updraft:

 - [**Official Website**](https://updraft.cyfrin.io/): Explore more about Cyfrin Updraft.
 - [**Twitter**](https://twitter.com/CyfrinUpdraft): Follow us for the latest news and community highlights.